University of Mumbai – Department of Law

 Ph.D. in Law

-Duration: As per university regulations
+Duration: As prescribed by University regulations

 Postgraduate Diploma Programmes